 - 16 ha in Muscadet Sèvre et Maine and the grape variety cultivated is Melon de Bourgogne as a reference to Bourgogne area where this variety comes from.

 - 2 hectare in Gros Plant du Pays Nantais with its variety Folle Blanche.

-- 11 hectares in Vin de Pays du Val de Loire: this includes 4,5 ha of Chardonnay, 2 ha of Cabernet Sauvignon and Cabernet Franc, 1 hectare of Gamay and 2,5 ha of Sauvignon Gris and Sauvignon Blanc, 1 ha Pinot Gris and 1 ha Merlot.
+- 15 hectares in Vin de Pays du Val de Loire: this includes 5 ha of Chardonnay, 2 ha of Cabernet Sauvignon and Cabernet Franc, 1 hectare of Gamay, 4,5 ha of Sauvignon Gris and Sauvignon Blanc, 1 ha Pinot Gris and 1 ha Merlot.

 Jean-Yves produces yearly between 80.000 and 90.000 bottles, including vintage Muscadet Sèvre & Maine sur Lie that are sold when aged, and a few other wines like Gros Plant in small quantity.
 He also sells part of his wines in Bag in Box for French bars and wine shops.
-The remaining production is sold as fruit or must to negociants.
-Jean-Yves’ father was the first in the family to start bottling his wines in the estate with his own name; Jean-Yves has developed pretty much this part of the work.
+The remaining production is sold as fruit or wine to negociants.
+Jean-Yves’ father was the first in the family to start bottling his wines in the estate with his own name and Jean-Yves has developed pretty much this part of the business.

 Needless to say Muscadet plays a major role in the domaine production.
-Within family vineyards the two far most points are located at 8 kilometers from each other.
+Within the family’s vineyards the two far most points are located at 8 kilometers from each other.
 The common key element is that some of the vines are older than 50 years and planted on different type of soils.
-Basically two different soils are present in Colombier vineyards:
+Basically two different soils are present in Colombier’s vineyards: